Evidence Based Intervention & Policy Evaluation Master's Programmes

 The core aim of the course is to help you develop the ability to design and critically appraise intervention and policy evaluation studies.
 It also enables you to apply your research findings to informing policy and practice.Â

-To develop your critical appraisal, problem solving and research methods skills in the field of evidence-based interventions and policies for social problems.
-This allows you both to be critical consumers of research and to carry out small scale projects.Â
+- Develop critical appraisal, problem solving and research methods skills in the field of evidence-based interventions and policies for social problems.Â

 Â